About Clayton Utz

 We are committed to making reasonable adjustments to provide a positive, barrier-free recruitment process.
-If you require any support or reasonable adjustments during the application or selection process, please contact the relevant location’s Graduate Resourcing Consultant under the contact us page.
+If you require any support or reasonable adjustments during the application or selection process, please contact the relevant location’s Graduate Resourcing Consultant under the Graduate team page.

 About the Clerkship Program